fwojcik/smhasher3/hashes/README.latersteps.md

 following the cutoff values when assigning flags.

-The particular choices of which mathematical features to call out were made according to those which can be more expensive (sometimes *much* more) on CPUs which aren't the more popular general-computing platforms.
+The particular choices of which mathematical features to call out were made according to those which can be more expensive (sometimes **much** more expensive) on CPUs which aren't the more popular general-computing platforms.
 Yes, even some not-that-old embedded systems can have expensive rotation or non-constant shifts.

 The licensing flags are not authoritative.
 This means that the license terms in the file override the license flag.
 If they disagree, the license terms in the file take